-"I have just read your announcement concerning the series of articles you will soon begin to publish from the ever-active and thoroughly honest sen of Brother Hudson Tuttle.
-He is a farmer, and knows how to ploy and sow and reap; a grapegrower, and can discriminate between good and bad fruit, He writes from the fulness of the spirit, and therefore he con stantly rises above the clouds of materialism.
-He is no sophist no hair splitting apologist for the loose practices of mankind. and so you may look for the highest and most philosophical statement of the morality front his faithful pen; and the comfort is great when one reflects and knows to a certainty that Hudson Tuttle is no hypocrite, and beare in always person ally as good as his written word."- Andrew Jackson Banks

-"The questions he proposes to answer are important and concern us all, and no writer in better qualified to enlighton the world on these topics.
-Loongratulate you in being able to secure the services of this inspired philosopher." -Warren Summer Barlow, author of The Voices.
+"I have just read your announcement concerning the series of articles you will soon begin to publish from the erer-active and thoroughly honest sen of Brother Hudson Tuttle.
+He is a farmer, and knows how to plow and sow and reap; a grape-grower, and can discriminate between good and bad fruit. grower, and can discriminate between good and had fruit.
+He writes from the fulness of the spirit, and therefore he con simily rises show the clouds of materialism.
+He is no sophist, so hair splitting apologist for the loose practices of mankind, and so you may look for the highest and most philosophical statement of the morality from his faithful peu; and the comfact layrest when one reflects and knows to a certainty that Hudson Tuttle is no Apportis, and hence is always personally as good as his written word. - Andrew Juckson Duris.
+"The questions he proposes to snawer are important and concern us all, and no writer is better qualified to enlighten the world on these topics.
+I congratulate you in being able to secure the services of this inspired philosopher."